-Linked chain is an interesting linear stitch which produces a thick line that follows a curve well.
+Linked Chain Stitch is an interesting linear stitch which produces a thick line that follows a curve well.
 You can use it wherever a strong line is needed or if you want to outline an area.
 The beaded version is particularly nice.
-This year I hope to introduce a lot more beaded stitches that can be used on fabric or combined with other embroidery techniques.

 You need to know how to work basic chain stitch and these instructions are worked using cotton perle #5 thread